iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 While it's a good fit for software solutions deployed on Platform as a Service (PaaS), it might not be suitable for shared infrastructure that cannot be easily redeployed.

-For instance, complete redeploying stateful resources like domain-joined VMs will lead to domain detachment and data on disks will be lost.
+For instance, completely redeploying stateful resources like domain-joined VMs will lead to domain detachment and data on disks will be lost.

 ### Democratization Model: Shared Resource Management